• Skip to primary navigation

 This post may contain affiliate links, and as an Amazon Associate I earn from qualifying purchases.
 I’ll never link to anything I don’t use and love!
 Click here for full disclosure and privacy policy.

-This Caramel Apple Shortcake has cornmeal buttermilk biscuits topped with caramel baked apples, cinnamon-cardamom whipped cream, and homemade salted caramel sauce!
+This Apple Shortcake has cornmeal buttermilk biscuits topped with caramel baked apples, cinnamon-cardamom whipped cream, and homemade salted caramel sauce!
 This unique dessert is so cozy and delicious!

 Jump to: